What? My debouncer can have dedicated devtools? Yep!

 const debouncer = new Debouncer(myDebounceFn, {

-key: 'My Debouncer', // friendly name for the utility instead of auto-generated uuid
+key: 'My Debouncer', // friendly name shown in the devtools

 wait: 1000,